 What is the STK11 mutation?

-STK11 mutations inactivate the STK11 protein.
-This leads to uncontrolled cell growth which can cause cancer.
+Errors in the STK11 gene are one type of lung cancer biomarker.
+Mutations in the STK11 gene (also called LKB1) inactivate the STK11 protein.
+This leads to uncontrolled cell growth, which can cause cancer.

 Who is most likely to have a STK11 mutation?

-In general, the STK11 mutation is more common in adenocarcinoma non-small cell lung cancer patients with a smoking history but they can be in any patient.
-It is often but not always in present with a KRAS mutation.
-STK11 mutations are present in about 10% of patients with lung adenocarcinoma.
+In general, the STK11 mutation is more common in adenocarcinoma non-small cell lung cancer (NSCLC) patients with a smoking history, though they can exist in any patient.
+It is often, but not always, present with a KRAS mutation.
+STK11 mutations are present in about 10% of patients with lung adenocarcinoma NSCLC.

 How do you know if you have a STK11 mutation?

-In general, there are two ways to detect STK11 mutations.
+There are several ways to detect STK11 mutations.
 The best way is through comprehensive next-generation sequencing (NGS).
-This type of testing places tissue from a patient’s tumor (gathered from a biopsy) in a machine that looks for a large number of possible biomarkers at one time.
-There may be some situations where a patient can’t undergo the biopsy needed to perform NGS, and so liquid biopsy is recommended.
+NGS testing places tumor tissue that has been gathered from a biopsy into a machine that looks for many possible biomarkers at one time.
+There may be some situations where a patient can’t undergo the biopsy needed to perform NGS, so a liquid biopsy is recommended instead.
 A liquid biopsy can look for certain biomarkers in a patient’s blood.
 Talk to your doctor to make sure one of these tests was performed.

 Are there different types of STK11 mutations?